francois-rd/coma/docs/source/index.rst

     pip install coma

 Getting Started
 ---------------

 Excited?
-Jump straight into the short introductory tutorial or learn by browsing the many usage examples.
+Jump straight into the tutorials or learn by browsing the many usage examples.

 .. toctree::